zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 [![](/images/qgrep_pf_nopool_details.png)](/images/qgrep_pf_nopool_details.png)

 This is the bane of page faults.
-When we start using a memory page that has not yet been mapped to a physical location, we get a page fault that is handled by the kernel - so an otherwise unsuspecting code (like LZ4 decompression in this case) can suddenly get slower and if you're not looking at the kernel stacks there is no way for you to find out.
+When we start using a memory page that has not yet been mapped to a physical location, we get a page fault that is handled by the kernel - so whatever code touches the memory first (like LZ4 decompression in this case) can suddenly get slower and if you're not looking at the kernel stacks there is no way for you to find out.
 There is something else suspicious in this image though.
 In several instances we have multiple threads performing page fault handling, and the threads continue execution at almost exactly the same time!
 Is it possible that... page fault handling is serialized in the kernel?

 Let's look at some numbers.
 When the pool is not used, we're allocating ~600 Mb from the system.
-We can confirm that we get page faults on all of this memory by inspecting the page fault counter (we can read it using `GetProcessMemoryInfo` call from `Psapi.h`); it's 152k in our case which, given a 4k page size, means that every single allocation we perform is initially using non-committed pages so we have to pay the page fault cost.
+We can confirm that we get page faults on all of this memory by inspecting the page fault counter (we can read it using `GetProcessMemoryInfo` call from `Psapi.h`); it's 152k faults in our case which, given a 4k page size, means that every single allocation we perform is initially using non-committed pages so we have to pay the page fault cost.

 Bruce Dawson measures the cost of page faults to be 175 &mu;s per Mb, which for 500 Mb (600 Mb without pool vs 100 Mb with pool) is... wait for it...
 87 ms. Which is suspiciously close to the observed timing difference (204 ms - 120 ms) for 8 threads.
 For 1 thread the memory difference is 200 Mb, and the timing difference is 38 ms which is exactly equal to 471 ms - 433 ms!